Ultimate complete Photography Guide to Photograph Northern Lights

 But before booking a trip to see Northern Lights, you want to be sure that you can photograph them and get good results.
 Don’t worry!
 You arrive at the right place to learn, and we have a reply to all your questions.

-But how to photograph Northern Lights if I’m a beginner and don’t know much about night photography?
+But how to photograph Northern Lights if I’m a beginner?

 This introduction to Northern Lights photography helps beginners who want to photograph Northern Lights.
 We not will explain so hard details to make it easy to read and understand.
 Sharing the basic points you should know, you will be able for planning & photograph nice photos of Northern Lights.
 Even if you have a phone, here you will find a reply on how to photograph Northern Lights with your smartphone!

 This post will help you to understand and increase your chances, avoiding the mistakes I made before.
 Also, it includes advices from all our team with experience photographing Northern Lights in Lofoten Islands, Yamal, and of course Iceland & Russian Lapland.

 Let’s talk about photo gear now.
 You can think that only with professional Nikon, Canon, or Sony cameras you will be successful.
 Don’t worry, continue reading and you will find the reply.

 Do you need a special camera for the Northern Lights?

 Just in advance, there is not a perfect reply if you are looking for an exact model.
 Here are our camera equipment recommendations for aurora photography:

 - A camera with manual mode functionality.
 Preferably a Full-frame DSLR.

 - Ideally a wide-angle lens with a fast aperture (f1.8, f2.8 or maximum f4).